Korunil/navisight/README.md

 ---

-## Exploratory Dataset Statistics (Month Sample - September 2018)
+## Exploratory Dataset Statistics

-The following statistics correspond to a one-month AIS telemetry snapshot used for exploratory analysis, feature validation, and data quality assessment.
+The following statistics correspond to AIS telemetry snapshot used for exploratory analysis, feature validation, and data quality assessment.

 | Attribute | Value |
 |------------|---------|